da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

 exercises: 0
 ---

-# Preparing your research for reuse
+# Preparing your research for Publication and Reuse

+You are nearing the end of this project, and need to start preparing for publication.

+::::::::::::::::::::::::::::::::::::::::::::::: discussion

 [Project completion checklist](https://github.com/BahlaiLab/Policies/blob/master/Project_completion.md) by @cbahlai licenced under Public Domain